List of highest-grossing musical theatre productions: Highest-grossing musical theatre franchises

 The following is a list of the top 10 highest-grossing musical theatre franchises worldwide based on limited available data.
-The following figures include revenue grossed from ticket sales in theatres across the world.
+The following figures include revenue grossed from ticket sales in theaters across the world.

 Note that the following gross figures are nominal, not adjusted for inflation, and do not take into account rising ticket prices.
 As such, the list gives far more weight to more recent musicals.

 The Lion King sits at the top, with a gross of $8.2 billion worldwide.